Complaint against an attorney – Information regarding complaint against an attorney

 Some attorneys work as real estate agents and are affiliated Reklamasjonsnemnda for eiendomsmeglingssaker (The Complaint Board for Real Estate Agency Cases).

 If you have a complaint regarding an attorney work as real estate agents and the attorney is affiliated Reklamasjonsnemnda for eiendomsmeglingssaker (The Complaint Board for Real Estate Agency Cases) the complaint must be sent to this comittee.

 What am I required to include in a formal complaint?

 - The name and the address of the attorney who is the subject of the complaint.
-If you wish to file complaints against more than one attorney, you have to send the complaints separately.

 - An explanation of why you believe the attorney has violated The Rules of Proper Conduct for attorneys and/or an explanation of why you believe the demanded fee is too high.
 Please provide a brief presentation of the factual circumstances.
 It is important, whenever possible, that you provide the dates for all mentioned events.
 We ask you also to include when you became aware of the matter(s) that is/are the subject of the complaint.